The dos and don’ts of a loyalty program

 If you are currently implementing a loyalty program within your business, follow these crucial dos and don’ts presented below:

 Throughout your loyalty program it is important you keep your customers engaged with the concept on a regular basis.
-By communicating with them regularly and dangling the carrot [reward] in front of your customers, it will influence their claiming habits for the better.
+By communicating with them regularly and dangling the carrot (reward) in front of your customers, it will influence their claiming habits for the better.
 Meaning, your customer will be more inclined to buy more and claim their rewards via your program or even spread the word to those close to their inner-circle.
+Consider marketing automation tools to deliver customised communication.

 With many loyalty and reward programs in the market, it has never been more important to keep the loyalty program top of mind in your business.
 To provide a competitive advantage, it must be part of your marketing strategy.
-It needs to be kept fresh with new rewards offered and reviewing of the results, i.e. a specific eDM opt out rate and see what types of communication worked and didn’t.
+It needs to be kept fresh with new rewards offered and reviewing of the results, i.e. a specific eDM opt-out rate and see what types of communication worked and didn’t.
 There should also be an element of surprise on a regular basis for your customers.
+Consider an alliance program with other non-competing and industry players.

 Fill out the form below and let’s talk about your next Loyalty strategy.